Who was the latest star to leave I’m a Celebrity?

-I’m a Celebrity elimination result: Who was the latest star to leave the ITV show?
+I’m a Celebrity elimination result: Who was the fifth star to leave last night?

 There's only three days to go until the final